Arzaghi/sparse/README.md

 ## Getting Started

-It is a header only single .hpp file.
+It is a header-only single .hpp file.
 Just copy it into your project include directory and try to include it in any translation unit.

 ```cxx
 #include <sparse.hpp>